Join our Board

 What the board does

 This board is a governing board, but also the sole workforce of the BRC.
-With no staff, board members should be ready to roll up their sleeves to take on volunteer tasks.
+Though we now have one staff person (WOOOO!), board members should be ready to roll up their sleeves to take on volunteer tasks.
 At any given moment, a board member might be…

 - Packing up a bi flag and button to send to a person who just came out in Australia